 The fifth wheel lock mechanism for the trailer kingpin consists of a rotating jaw that grips the trailer kingpin and a spring-actuated lock.
 The jaw rotates on a jaw pin during coupling and uncoupling operations.
 Kingpin lockup occurs when the kingpin is forced into the jaw and the operating rod handle moves to the locked position.
-The kingpin is released either by activating a manual operating rod, or if equipped with Touchloc®, by a dash mounted release-knob, which activates an air cylinder underneath the top plate.
+The kingpin is released either by activating a manual operating rod, or if equipped with Touchloc®, by a dash-mounted release knob that activates an air cylinder underneath the top plate.
 The air cylinder activates the operating rod.
-The operating rod is located on the left side of the fifth wheel for Castloc II and Simplex II fifth wheels, and on the right side for the Simplex fifth wheel assembly.
+The operating rod is located on the left side of the fifth wheel for Simplex II fifth wheels, and on the right side for the Simplex fifth wheel assembly.